 The essays will be read by a panel of volunteers, and the best will be passed on to a team of professional writers.
 The readers are looking for well-organized essays that show clear comprehension of volunteerism and service and also reflect creativity and heart.
 Winners will be recognized in Bucks United, our annual magazine, and at our Pep Rally Breakfast in the Spring.

 We depend on those who give back to the community and this contest is designed to foster that spirit in Bucks County children.
-If you are interested in sharing this with any Bucks County students you know, more details about the requirements can be found here.
+If you are interested in sharing this with any Bucks County students you know.

 Last year, over 650 students submitted essays that reflected the importance of volunteerism.
 We are excited to see what the students have in store for us this year!